contrast-zone/fractarchy-ide/README.md

 >
 > Fractarchy-IDE is a content management system that tries to amplify the simplicity of coding in a fun and exciting direction of composing visual contents.
 This project blends a brand new markup language with a brand new visual interface.
 >
 > Coders combine the heart of a playful child with the wisdom of an experienced elderly.
-Sure, there is a certain value in all the WYSIWYG tools around, but the most of them miss that mystical aura about having a full control at our fingertips.
-Something magical happens in the moment when a code begins to exhibit intended behavior, and capturing that valuable moment is something I want to convey to users of this project.
+Sure, there is a certain value in all the WYSIWYG tools around, but the most of them miss that mystical aura of having a full control at our fingertips.
+Something magical happens at the moment when a code begins to exhibit intended behavior, and capturing that valuable moment is something I want to convey to users of this project.
 >
 > Visual designers combine the chaotic art of creativity with the intentional art of applicability.
 Personal preferences may play an important role in this process, but it seems there may exist a kind of universal phenomenon worth of converging about: the symmetry.
 That is why visual interface of this project tries to resemble a coherent system of input/output duality, hoping to get closer to igniting designer inspiration.
 >